 In the past, many of the men at the Abbey have been involved in the educational apostolate, at the grade school and college level but primarily in high school ministry.
 Today, we have two men who are assigned full time to Archmere Academy in Claymont Delaware, a college preparatory school founded by our Order in 1932 and currently sponsored by Daylesford Abbey.
 We have two priests who work there full time.
 One of our men is also the chaplain at Villa Maria Lower School in Immaculata.

-All Christians are ministers.
-Stephen Ministry is a system for utilizing the gifts God has given his people, for those who are in need of compassion, love and care.
+Stephen Ministry is special, one-to-one, confidential Christ-centered care, for those going through difficult times in life.
 No one is untouched.
-At some point in life, everyone faces periods of crisis, transition, or difficulty.
-During these times people can receive great benefit from a caring relationship with someone who will faithfully listen, empathize, pray with and for them, and encourage them with Christ’s love and care.
+At some point in life, everyone faces loss or periods of crisis, transition, or difficulty.
+During these times people can receive great benefit from a caring relationship with someone who will has been trained to listen, as well as empathize, pray with and for them, and encourage them with Christ’s love and care.

 Spiritual direction aims to make clear the voice of God so one can become more responsive to God in our lives.
 The Holy Spirit operates in the ordinary experience of our everyday life and ironically we miss most of these epiphanies precisely because they are so ordinary.
 It is by taking our experience into prayer and spiritual direction that affords us the opportunity of making these encounters more manifest.